 If these strategies don't work, patients should call their physician.

 Taking more frequent or higher doses, or less frequent and lower doses, of olmesartan (Benicar)Medication taken regularly by patients on the Marshall Protocol for its ability to activate the Vitamin D Receptor. is often effective at managing immunopathology.
 Olmesartan has two actions: an anti-inflammatory effect and an immune-stimulating effect.
 For this reason, most Marshall ProtocolA curative medical treatment for chronic inflammatory disease.
-Based on the Marshall Pathogenesis. patients – roughly 80% or so – experience either feel substantially better or worse when taking olmesartan.
+Based on the Marshall Pathogenesis. patients – roughly 80% or so – feel either substantially better or worse when taking olmesartan.
 Knowing which kind of patient a person is can help decide which course to take in case of intolerable immunopathology.
 It is important to experiment during times of relative well-being to see which strategy is most successful.

 A potent anti-inflammatory, olmesartan decreases levels of Nuclear Factor Kappa B, a protein that stimulates the release of inflammatory cytokinesAny of various protein molecules secreted by cells of the immune system that serve to regulate the immune system. - proteins that generate pain and fatigue.